- Home

 - Plug only one heat-producing appliance into the electrical outlet.
 Never use an extension cord.
 Examples include microwaves, coffee makers and portable heaters.

 - Plug portable heaters directly into the outlet.
 Don't use an extension cord.
-Make sure your hearer has an automatic shit-off switch that turns it off if it tips over.
+Make sure your heater has an automatic shut-off switch that turns it off if it tips over.

 - Extension cords should be for temporary use only.
 If you have an electrical cord that is frayed or broken, don't use it.

-Cooking is the number one cause of home fires.
-According to the National Fire Protection Association, 40% of all reported U.S. home fires start in the kitchen, more than any other room in the house.
-Take these steps today to prevent a cooking fire in your home:
+Cooking is the leading cause of home fires in the United States.
+In fact, the National Fire Protection Association reports that nearly 40% of all home fires start in the kitchen—more than any other room in the house.
+Fortunately, most of these fires are preventable.
+Follow these safety tips to help keep your kitchen—and your family—safe.

 If You Have a Cooking Fire